 Instead, the mob found a different outsider on which to focus their hatred.
 And Leo Frank paid with his life.

-A vast majority of lynching victims in the U.S. were Black.
-But lynch mobs also targeted other minority groups.
-Next, read about the New Orleans lynchings that targeted Italian immigrants, and then read about the Chinese Massacre of 1871.
+A vast majority of lynching victims in America were Black, but mobs also targeted other minority groups.
+Next, read about the New Orleans lynchings that targeted Italian immigrants, then read about the Chinese Massacre of 1871.